 SDLT for Law Firm Partners and Practice Buyers

-If you are a solicitor buying a law firm practice (e.g., a conveyancing practice), SDLT may apply to the property element of the purchase.
+If you are a solicitor buying a law firm practice (for example a conveyancing practice), SDLT may apply to the property element of the purchase.
 A practice sale typically involves goodwill, work in progress, and fixed assets.
-SDLT is only payable on the transfer of land and buildings, not on goodwill or WIP.
-However, if the practice operates from a leasehold or freehold property, the buyer must value the property element and pay SDLT at the relevant rates.
+SDLT is only payable on the transfer of land and buildings, not on goodwill or work in progress.
+If the practice operates from a leasehold or freehold property, the buyer must value the property element and apply the relevant SDLT rates.

-For a practice purchase at £500,000, where £100,000 relates to the freehold property and £400,000 to goodwill and WIP, SDLT is calculated on £100,000 only.
-At non-residential rates, this is £0 (first £150,000 nil-rate band).
-But if the property is residential (e.g., a house used as the practice office), residential rates apply, and the additional property surcharge may be relevant if the buyer already owns a home.
+Take a practice purchase at £500,000 where £100,000 relates to the freehold property and £400,000 to goodwill and work in progress.
+SDLT is calculated on the £100,000 property element only.
+At non-residential rates this is £0, because £100,000 falls within the £150,000 nil-rate band.
+But if the property is residential (for example a house used as the practice office), residential rates apply, and the additional-dwelling surcharge may be relevant if the buyer already owns a home.

 For more on practice valuation and tax, see our practice valuation services and guide for firm buyers.